rgrove/sanitize/README.md

 ]
 ```

-**Warning:** Sanitize cannot fully sanitize the contents of `<math>` or `<svg>`
+> **Warning**
-elements, since these elements don't follow the same parsing rules as the rest
+>
-of HTML.
-If you add `math` or `svg` to the allowlist, you must assume that any
+> Sanitize cannot fully sanitize the contents of `<math>` or `<svg>` elements.
+MathML and SVG elements are [foreign elements](https://html.spec.whatwg.org/multipage/syntax.html#foreign-elements) that don't follow normal HTML parsing rules.
-content inside them will be allowed, even if that content would otherwise be
+>
-removed by Sanitize.
+> By default, Sanitize will remove all MathML and SVG elements.
+If you add MathML or SVG elements to a custom element allowlist, you must assume that any content inside them will be allowed, even if that content would otherwise be removed or escaped by Sanitize.
+This may create a security vulnerability in your application.

 #### :parser_options (Hash)